Assistant Professor in Accounting

 Professor Qu’s research interest is in information economics and experimental economics.
 Her research applies experimental methods to study decision making in financial market and organizational contexts.
 Her research interest includes the coordination role of public information, the impact of public disclosure quality on price efficiency and the cost of capital, and the impact of social norm on honesty.

-Rotten Apples and Sterling Examples: Moral Reasoning and Peer Influences on Honesty in Managerial Reporting, with Steven Huddart, under revise and resubmit at The Accounting Review
+Rotten Apples and Sterling Examples: Moral Reasoning and Peer Influences on Honesty in Managerial Reporting, with Steven Huddart, working paper.

 Information disclosure and strategic coordination;